bcgov/data-publication/pages/dsg_before_you_start.md

 ## QUESTIONS

-In order to help us determine how your data best fits into these options and services, please take a moment to answer the following questions, and send your responses, or questions/concerns to <DataBC.DA@gov.bc.ca>.
+In order to help us determine how your data best fits into these options and services, please take a moment to answer the following questions, and send your responses, or questions/concerns to the [DataBC Data Architecture Services](faq.md#data-architecture-services) team.

 ### Questions about the Data